wkxdavid/wkxdavid/README.md

 # An Junior Informatics Major @ University of Washington
 Doing anything that looks fun.
 Currently focusing in Software Engineering and looking to gain more experience in the SWE field.

-- 🔭 I’m currently getting ready for a internship.
-Also a study abroad.
+- 🔭 I’m currently interning at HP.
 - 📫 How to reach me: phamdavid722@gmail.com
 - 😊 Connect with me on Linkedin: https://www.linkedin.com/in/phamdavid722/